Date: Feb 12, 2018

 Jefferson Keel serves as the 22nd President of the National Congress of American Indians (NCAI), the oldest, largest and most representative American Indian and Alaska Native tribal government organization in the country.
 President Keel was elected on October 2017 at NCAI’s 74th Annual Convention to serve a third nonconsecutive term as President of NCAI.

 Executive Director, Jacqueline Pata

-Jacqueline Pata became the Executive Director of the National Congress of American Indians (NCAI) in 2001.
+Jacqueline Pata has served as Executive Director of the National Congress of American Indians since 2001.
 She is a member of the Raven/Sockeye Clan of the Tlingit Tribe (pronounced – Kling-get) and a member of the Central Council of the Tlingit-Haida Indian Tribes of Alaska.
 Mrs. Pata served as the Deputy Assistant Secretary for Native American Programs of the U.S. Department of Housing and Urban Development (HUD) during the Clinton Administration.

 Executive Director Jacqueline Pata’s Full Bio